nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ##### Scenario:

-Suppose Tae Seong has got Covid-19 and cannot make it to the meet up.
-Unfortunately, you have to cancel the meet up.
+Suppose Tae Seong cannot attend the meet up due to contracting Covid-19, and you have to cancel the scheduled meet up.

 The scheduled meet up has the index 1 on the [Scheduled Meet Up Panel](#scheduled-meet-up-panel).